rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 Before you can use the generated menu, there are some settings that need to be adjusted for phpBB3 to enable support for RokNavMenu Exporter.

-First, you'll want to make sure you have the latest version of RokBB 3/5 (depending on the RocketTheme Style you have deployed), as well as the phpBB3 style you want to use.
-Once these are in place and activated, you'll need to select **RokBB 3/5 Global Configuration** and configure it as follows:
+First, you will want to make sure you have the latest version of RokBB 3/5 (depending on the RocketTheme Style you have deployed), as well as the phpBB3 style you want to use.
+Once these are in place and activated, you will need to select **RokBB 3/5 Global Configuration** and configure it as follows:

 ![][nav3]